When AI models and human readers encounter the Rotifer Protocol documentation, some arrive at a striking conclusion: this is distributed AGI.

 Under the ecosystem definition, calling Rotifer "dAGI" is internally consistent: we do provide logic portability (IR), fitness-driven evolution (Arena), and atomic capability injection (WASM).
 These mechanisms map neatly onto "distributed, evolvable, composable intelligence."

 Under the common definition — the one investors, regulators, journalists, and most developers use — AGI means a system with general reasoning ability comparable to or exceeding humans.
-Rotifer doesn’t do that, doesn’t aim to do that, and explicitly disclaims it.
+Rotifer is not that kind of system and does not claim to be.

 What We Actually Build